 Another thing to keep in mind about your rewards is that they may expire.
 Make sure you check how long you have to redeem your points before they’re no longer valid.

 The ability to earn points, cash back or miles on purchases likely isn’t the only benefit that your rewards card offers.
 Most credit cards come with other valuable perks such as extended warranty protection, discounts on sports events tickets, access to airport lounges and more.
 If you don’t know what your card’s perks are, research them to learn more and plan ahead to fully utilize them.

 Next, getting the most of your card means keeping costs down.
 The best way to do that is to pay off your full balance each month so you don’t get charged interest on carryover balances.
 Additionally, pay your bill on time each month to avoid late fees and minimize actions that may incur fees, like balance transfers, cash advances and foreign transactions.

 8. Choose complimentary cards

 Lastly, one of the best ways to maximize your earnings is to get multiple credit cards that reward you for different types of purchases.
-For example, if you travel frequently, you may want one that offers a high rewards rate for buying airline tickets like the Southwest Rapid Rewards® Plus Credit Card, and another that rewards everyday spending like the Citi® Double Cash Card.
+For example, if you travel frequently, you may want one that offers a high rewards rate for buying airline tickets like the Southwest Rapid Rewards® Plus Credit Card.

 Editorial Note: Compensation does not influence our recommendations.
 However, we may earn a commission on sales from the companies featured in this post.
 To view our disclosures, click here.
 Opinions expressed here are the author’s alone, and have not been reviewed, approved or otherwise endorsed by our advertisers.
 Reasonable efforts are made to present accurate info, however all information is presented without warranty.
 Consult our advertiser’s page for terms & conditions.